 Highlights of Vietnam

-An introduction to Vietnam's most iconic and enticing sights, including its vibrant major cities and charming coastal towns, verdant countryside and the mighty Mekong Delta.
+An introduction to Vietnam's most iconic and enticing sights, including its vibrant towns and cities, verdant countryside and, of course, its world-renowned cuisine.

 Highlights of Indochina